 To help with automating downloads of MariaDB Server and related files, MariaDB Foundation has exposed a REST API.

 MariaDB Foundation ensures that MariaDB Server has a steady cadence of releases.
-Until MariaDB Server 10.6, MariaDB Server has had about one stable major release every year.
-With the new release model, there will be multiple short-term releases each year, in addition to less frequent long-term releases.
-The current maintained versions are: 10.3, 10.4, 10.5, 10.6, 10.11 (maintained for 5 years), 10.8, 10.9, 10.10, 11.0 (maintained for one year), and the development version is 11.1.
+Until MariaDB Server 10.6, MariaDB Server had about one stable major release every year.
+Now there are multiple short term releases each year, in addition to less frequent long-term releases.
+The current maintained versions are: 10.4, 10.5, 10.6, 10.11 (maintained for 5 years), 10.10, 11.0, 11.1, 11.2, 11.3 (maintained for one year). and the development version is 11.4.
 Each stable version receives bug-fixes and security fixes periodically.

 The roadmap is visible on jira.mariadb.org (login is required), along with estimated release dates.